 Rapoport Center Human Rights Scholars

 The Center plans to award three scholarships, at least one of which will be dedicated to work in reproductive justice.
-Each Human Rights Scholar will receive a $6,000 scholarship and spend an average of 10-12 hours/week at the Center over the course of the year.
+Each Human Rights Scholar will receive a $6,000 scholarship and spend an average of 10-12 hours/week at the Center over the fall and spring academic semesters.
 Rising 2Ls and 3Ls, as well as L.L.M. students, are eligible to apply.

-As part of their work with the Rapoport Center, Human Rights Scholars may:
+As part of their scholarship with the Rapoport Center, Human Rights Scholars may:

 • provide legal and scholarly research support to Center staff;

-• serve on an editorial board for a working paper series reviewing professional scholarship;
+• serve on an editorial board for the Center’s Working Paper Series;

-• help plan an academic conference, workshop, or speaker series, including the Center’s Fall Colloquium on Reproductive Justice, Criminal Law, and the Carceral State;
+• help plan an academic conference, workshop, or speaker series, including the Center’s Fall Colloquium on Reproductive Justice, Criminal Law, and the Carceral State, and attend Rapoport Center events

 • provide new ideas for Rapoport Center programs;